dana321/PHP-Serial/Readme.md

 * Use exceptions.
 Currently there is an heavy use of the errors system to report errors (2007 baby), but this is seriously lame.
 They have to be replaced by actual exceptions.

+### Original author's notes:

+PHP Serial was written at a time where I did not know any other language than PHP and I started to get seriously bored with its abilities.

+I somehow got hold of a « Citizen C2202-PD » point-of-sale display, and I wanted to play around with it.
+I also managed to get the documentation of it, and created a convenience class to access the serial port though the Linux file.

+Afterwards, I posted it to [PHP Classes](http://www.phpclasses.org/package/3679-PHP-Communicate-with-a-serial-port.html), and this probably is what brought it any visibility.

 Call for contribution
 ---------------------